miloserdev/openbmc/poky/documentation/kernel-dev/common.rst

    Wiki page.

-At this point you have set up to start making modifications to the kernel.
+At this point you have set up to start making modifications to the kernel by using the extensible SDK.
 For a continued example, see the ":ref:`kernel-dev/common:using \`\`devtool\`\` to patch the kernel`" section.